-Welcome back to In the Chair
+Welcome back to In the Chair!

 This week on In the Chair, Will and Samantha are joined by NYU Tisch at Strasberg second year students, Alyssa Virji and Dillon Odle.
 NYU Tisch and The Lee Strasberg Theatre & Film Institute have been partnered for over 40 years – allowing students to earn their BFA in Drama and take academic courses from New York University, while receiving their actor training from LSTFI.
 Just a year into their studies, today’s guests tell all about the ups and downs of their NYU experience.
 This two-part series gives a behind-the-scenes look at one of the nation’s top drama programs.
 Tune in on all your favorite podcast platforms:

 The NYU Tisch Application Process

 “I was going on College Confidential forums and seeing as much as I could find out about the auditions.
 It was this super elusive, mysterious thing.”Dillon Odle

 Being one of the top – not to mention largest – drama programs in the nation, NYU has garnered quite the reputation.
 According to Dillon and Alyssa, the audition is far less intimidating than they anticipated.
 Dillon explains that other schools were intimidating and “had this sense of ‘You’re really lucky to be auditioning for us right now’.
 At NYU, he had the opposite experience, finding the audition proctors to promote a friendly and non-competitive environment – despite the selective nature of the program.
 “There are several people from my audition that I remember and am friends with now here,” Dylan says.